 The first lines of the Metro opened in 1935.
 New lines are added even today.
 The Moscow metro is one of the most efficient metros that I have ever come across.
-No Russian would run in their palaces to catch a train waiting in the station.
+No Russian would run in their palaces to catch a train.
 There is just no need, because the next train is sure to come in about one minute.

 Long escalators take the Muscovites into the underground.
 When I stand on them, I always hear the poem-song “песенка о московском метро” by Bulat Okudzhava (1924-1997):

 Те, что справа, стоят, стоят.

 Но те, что идут, всегда должны

 “The order is eternal, the order is holy.